 Ionic compound formula

-Total Positive charge of cation = Total Negative charge of anion
+The total number of Positive charge on the cation = The total number of Negative charge of the anion

 - The cation is always placed before anion.